RandyLimmy/Twitter-Thread-Analyzer/README.md

 1. Node.js (v14 or higher)
 2. npm (Node Package Manager)
 3. A Twitter API bearer token
-   - You can obtain this by creating a developer account at [Twitter Developer Portal](https://developer.twitter.com/)
+   - You can get a free key here: [Twitter Developer Portal](https://developer.twitter.com/)
-   - Create a project and app to get your bearer token
+   - Create a project and app to get your bearer token.
+Please Please PLEASE do not share the key to anyone

 ## Installation